 Terms and conditions of enrolment at Wesley College

 a.
-Wesley College accepts applications for enrolment for girls and boys entering from three-year-old Early Childhood Learning through to Year 12.
+Wesley College accepts applications for enrolment for students entering from three-year-old Early Childhood Learning through to Year 11.

 c.
 A non-refundable application fee of $200 and a copy of the applicant’s Birth Certificate or passport documenting the student’s date of birth and gender must accompany the application for enrolment form.
 The application fee is waived for children and grandchildren of OWs.